wladimir-computin/FimiX8-RE/README.md

 Didn't had much time to document everything yet.
 Look for files named README.md, I write down my notes in those.

+## Useful stuff
+* I found a way to flash firmware via sd-card and write a tool for it: https://github.com/wladimir-computin/FimiX8-SDFG

 ## Stuff we know
 * The 5km range is achieved by some custom 5GHz wifi implementation between the RC and the drone.
 Connection to the phone is over USB.
 (That's actually a pretty good solution, using wifi of the phone results always in low range and high latency)
 ** Further analysis indicates, that iw/iwconfig is used for tx power management.